prit-nadoda/vs-ext-CLEAN_SLATE/README.md

 ## Contributing

-We welcome contributions to CleanSlate!
+We welcome contributions to KleanSlate!
 If you have any ideas for new features, improvements, or bug fixes, feel free to:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).